scorpido74/azure-docs.nl-nl/articles/virtual-machines/troubleshooting/understand-vm-reboot.md

 ---
-title: Het opnieuw opstarten van een systeem voor een virtuele Azure-machine begrijpen | Microsoft Docs
+title: Understand a system reboot for an Azure VM | Microsoft Docs
-description: Een lijst met gebeurtenissen die ertoe kunnen leiden dat een VM opnieuw wordt opgestart
+description: Lists the events that can cause a VM to reboot
 services: virtual-machines
 documentationcenter: ''
 author: genlin